 13.1.
 As soon as practicable after the end of each financial year the Board must prepare and publish a report about the activities of the Recognition Panel during that year, including whether it has granted recognition to, or withdrawn it from a Regulator.
-The Board shall make arrangements for the Report to be laid before Parliament.
+The Board shall make arrangements for the Report to be laid before Parliament and the Scottish Parliament.